hemangi-makwana/CSC360_AU2400018/Class Reflection/session10.md

 1. Discussion of Remaining Projects and Course Outline

-We discussed the remaining projects and went through the course outline.
+We discussed the remaining projects and course outline.

 2. Chat Box and Dialogue Box

-I learned about chat boxes and dialogue boxes and how they are used in applications to communicate with the user.
-Dialogue boxes are used primarily to request input from the user, to make a choice, or to draw the user's attention to an important message from the program.
+I learned what are chat boxes and dialogue boxes and their applications in apps to communicate with the user.
+Dialogue boxes are mainly used to get information from the user, make them choose an option, or get their attention to some message from the program.

 3. Slider

-I learned that a slider is a type of graphical tool for the user to select a value from a certain range by dragging it.
-It could be used to specify a volume, brightness, speed or a price range, for example.
-Other alternatives that were considered were using a spinner or text field.
+I learned that a slider is a graphical control used to allow the user to select a value on a scale by moving it with the mouse or finger.
+For instance, it can be used to select a value, a price range, a volume, or brightness.
+Other controls that can be used instead of sliders include a spinner or a text field.

 4. Grid Layout

-I discovered that Grid Layout helps to organize various components on the grid in rows and columns.
-It can make the interface more organized and place the buttons, text fields and other components in an appropriate structure.
+I discovered that the Grid Layout helps to arrange different components in rows and columns to form grids with the application of layout managers.
+It can also help to make the interface more organized by arranging the buttons, fields, and other components in a certain pattern.

 5. Checkbox and Radio Buttons

-I knew the difference between the check box and radio buttons.
-A checkbox that lets the user check several things, while a radio button is typically used when the user must choose only one option from a set of options.
+I knew the differences between a check box and radio buttons, where the check box allows the user to make multiple selections, whereas radio buttons allow the user to make a single selection from a given set of options.

-6. Events and Graphics
+7. Events and Graphics

-I got to know how events are associated with graphics in a graphical user interface.
-Events are things which happen like click, drag, select, etc., and graphics are what we see on the screen.
-The graphical interface is made interactive by events.
+I learned about the events and graphics in a graphical user interface.
+Events are activities such as clicking, dragging, and selecting, while graphics are the images that appear on the screen.
+The events make graphics in the application come to life.

 ---

-I learned in this class about the various GUI components and how to use them to create a user friendly and interactive application.
-I knew what a dialog box, a slider, a grid layout, a checkbox and a radio button were used for.
-I also gained a better understanding of how user actions may interact with the graphics when discussing events and graphics.
-We also spoke about the other projects and course outline.
+I learned in this class about the components of a GUI and how to implement them in applications to make them user-friendly and interactive.
+I knew what a dialog box, slider, grid layout, checkbox, and radio button are used for.
+Additionally, I gained more knowledge about how events can make graphics in applications come to life, such as by clicking on them.
+We also went through the remaining projects and course outline.